Skip to main content

 Why these 10 apps?

-The Debut gallery skews toward what real people decide to build when nobody’s grading their idea.
-That means it mixes serious business tooling with personal projects with civic tools with toy games.
-The 10 below are picked for breadth — they span the major application shapes Remy targets and the major architectural patterns the spec format supports.
+The Debut gallery skews toward what real people decide to build when nobody’s grading their idea: serious business tooling next to personal projects next to civic tools next to toy games.
+The 10 below are picked for breadth.
+They span the major application shapes Remy targets and the architectural patterns the spec format supports.

-For each app: the name and a one-line description, the category, and what the build illustrates about Remy at the architecture layer.
-We won’t quote any individual builder by name — Debut entries are public, but the people behind them haven’t all opted into being profiled.
+For each app: the name and a one-line description, the category, and what the build reveals about Remy at the architecture layer.
+Individual builders aren’t quoted by name.
+Debut entries are public, but the people behind them haven’t all opted into being profiled.
 The apps themselves are fair game.

 What kinds of apps can you build with Remy?

-The honest answer is: any app shape where a spec is a reasonable starting point and writes correlate with human action rather than machine bursts.
+The honest answer: any app shape where a spec is a reasonable starting point and writes correlate with human action rather than machine bursts.
 The 10 below cover most of that shape space.

 1. Trippo — a travel recap app